PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 The probability distribution reveals significant uncertainty in model predictions, with wide variance around market prices.
 This uncertainty translates into conservative betting behavior, explaining why the bet amount distribution median approaches zero - models hedge against their own uncertainty by making smaller bets.

-### Importance of retrieving sources
+### Importance of in-depth research

+Our agents were given two tools: a general GoogleSearch that returns a list of links and their snippet texts, and a VisitWebpage tool to visit individual webpages.
+One could expect an analyst to increase performance when double-checking sources using VisitWebpage : but often, models did not verify sources, as long as they had elements of answer in the google search snippets.

-Average returns grows with the count of webpages visited - Perplexity’s Sonar-Deep-Research is not shown on this graph, visited over 16 webpages on average - which also reinforces the hypothesis that visiting more sources leads to success.
+It appears that double-checking results increases research quality.
+Returns grows with the count of webpages visited - Perplexity’s Sonar-Deep-Research is not shown on this graph, visited over 16 webpages on average - which also reinforces the hypothesis that visiting more sources leads to success.

 {caption="Performance seems correlated with the count of pages visited" path="sources_vs_performance_analysis/webpage_sources_vs_returns.json"}

 ### Predicted odds